pmem/pmdk/manpages/windows/v1.5/pmem_ctl/pmem_ctl.5.md

 have an associated string identifier.
 The index itself is provided by the user.
 A collection of indexes present on the path of an entry point is provided to the handler functions as name and index pairs.

-The *name* argument specifies an entry point as defined in the CTL namespace specification.
-The entry point description specifies whether the extra *arg* is required.
-Those two parameters together create a CTL query.
-The functions and the entry points are thread-safe unless indicated otherwise below.
-If there are special conditions for calling an entry point, they are explicitly stated in its description.
-The functions propagate the return value of the entry point.
-If either *name* or *arg* is invalid, -1 is returned.

 Entry points are the leaves of the CTL namespace structure.
 Each entry point can read from the internal state, write to the internal state,